AwalaApp/specs/rs000-core.md

 #### Parcel

 A parcel encapsulates a service message and is serialized with RAMF, using the octet `0x50` ("P" in ASCII) as its _concrete message type_.
-Gateways and the target endpoint MUST enforce the post-deserialization validation described on the RAMF specification.

 In order to make parcels fit in [cargo](#cargo) messages, a parcel MUST NOT span more than 8322037 octets.

-The payload ciphertext MUST be serialized as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`).
-The encryption key SHOULD be generated with the [Relaynet Channel Session Protocol](rs003-key-agreement.md) -- Alternatively, the key MAY be that of the target endpoint's certificate, in which case the CMS value MUST be serialized with the `KeyTransRecipientInfo` choice.
-Extensions to this document MAY support alternative CMS structures.

-The payload plaintext MUST contain the service message and its media type, and it MUST be at least 65 KiB below the overall limit for a parcel (i.e., the payload plaintext MUST NOT be longer than 8256501 octets).
+The parcel payload MUST be encrypted.
+The corresponding plaintext MUST contain the service message and its media type, and it MUST be at least 65 KiB below the overall limit for a parcel (i.e., the payload plaintext MUST NOT be longer than 8256501 octets).
 The plaintext MUST be serialized with the following binary sequence (little-endian):

 1. An 8-bit unsigned integer (1 octet) representing the length of the service message type.
 1. A UTF-8 encoded string representing the type of the service message.
 For example, `application/x-protobuf; messageType="twitter.Tweet"`.